-Sixty-six percent of survey respondents indicate that they interact online with non-local business daily or at least once a week, and 59.2% interact with local business online daily or at least once a week – yet only 40% of responding local businesses have a website.
+Sixty-six percent of survey respondents indicated that they interact online with non-local business daily or at least once a week, and 59.2% interact with local business online daily or at least once a week – yet only 40% of responding local businesses have a website.
 This shows that many local companies are not taking advantage of the benefits of doing business online.
-The broadband committee should partner with the public library, chamber of commerce, industrial commission, Crowell ISD, or other local entities to offer website classes for local businesses.
+The broadband council should partner with the public library, chamber of commerce, industrial commission, Crowell ISD, or other local entity to offer website classes for local businesses.

 Action 2 – Offer digital literacy training to residents for workforce development and increased internet adoption rates.

 Workforce development — According to the Organization for Economic Cooperation and Development (OECD), fully one-third of working-age Americans lack basic digital skills.
-One in six are unable to use email, search the internet, or use other basic online tools (Ezell 2021).
+One in 6 are unable to use email, search the internet, or use other basic online tools (Ezell 2021).
 Foard County survey respondents show a good amount of digital literacy skills, but Foard County employers indicated that 20% of their employees are “basic” users.
-Survey responding Foard County businesses understand the importance of technology skills in the workplace and value their employees with advanced skills: 60% of responding Foard County employers believe tech training among employees is important and 40% require their employees to pursue continuing education.
-Additionally, 100% of responding businesses indicate they use email, text, and social media daily in their business, 100% use the internet for work, and 96% use a computer for work.
+Survey responding Foard County businesses understand the importance of technology skills in the workplace and value their employees with advanced skills: 60% of responding Foard County employers believe tech training among employees is important, and 40% require their employees to pursue continuing education.
+Additionally, 100% of responding businesses indicated that they use email, text, and social media daily in their business; 100% use the internet for work, 96% use a computer for work.
 This shows a workforce interest in continuing technology training and a need to maintain a high level of digital skills in the community.
-The broadband committee can achieve this by partnering with the public library, chamber of commerce, industrial commission, Crowell ISD, or other local entities to offer community-based digital literacy classes.
-Classes should also promote the value of internet adoption to improve workforce readiness, increase access to services such as education and health care, and improve quality of life.
+The broadband council can achieve this by partnering with the public library, chamber of commerce, industrial commission, Crowell ISD, or other local entity to offer regular community-based digital literacy classes.
+Classes should also promote the value of internet adoption to improve workforce readiness, increase access to services, education and health care, and improve quality of life.

-Action 3 – Broadband committee should advocate on behalf of residents and businesses to address affordability concerns with ISPs and increase broadband adoption.
+Action 3 – Broadband council should advocate on behalf of residents and businesses to address affordability concerns with ISPs and increase broadband adoption.